Origins of Humankind

 - If you want to combine animals and paleontology then you could go to the Rhino and Lion Park, also in the Cradle of Humankind, where Wonder Cave is located. www.rhinolion.co.za 011 957 0109 .
 There is quite a wide variety of animals and there is a tour of Wonder Cave.

-- For a fascinating experience arrange a paleontology tour with guides with specialist knowledge www.palaeotours.com and see blog
+- For a great experience arrange a paleontology tour with guides with specialist knowledge www.palaeotours.com

 There are some great restaurants out in the Cradle